scrazycarl/blog_website_trial/content/blogs/ETH_EC_INCUBE_learning.md

 title: "Learnings: Working in ETH Entrepreneur Club "
 categories:
   - Markup
-description: “I spent great time in ETH Entrepreneur Club.
+summary: “I spent great time in ETH Entrepreneur Club.
 This post is about what I learned from there”
+date: "2019-10-02"
 tags:
   - blogs
   - entrepreneurship